Meet the team

 Kevin is the Director of Operations and Engagement at Friends of the Park.
 In this role, he oversees organizational operations, finances, the PAC Fiscal Sponsorship Program, and the Internship Program.
 Before joining FOTP, Kevin spent over 13 years at a non-profit mental health and research clinic, bringing deep experience in fostering supportive, mission-driven environments.

-Kevin holds a Bachelor of Science in Accounting from Purdue University, a Bachelor of Business Administration from Robert Morris University, and a Master of Arts in Psychology from The Chicago School.
+Kevin holds a Bachelor of Science in Accounting from Purdue University, a Bachelor of Business Administration from Robert Morris University, a Master of Arts in Psychology and a PhD in Psychology from The Chicago School.
 Kevin is committed to creating inclusive spaces where people of all backgrounds feel valued and connected.
 He believes parks are powerful tools for improving mental health, reducing stress, and strengthening communities by offering safe, welcoming spaces for connection and engagement.

 Our Board